substrait-io/substrait/doc/overview.md

 * Establish clear delineation between specifications that MUST be respected to and those that can be optionally ignored.
 * Establish a forgiving compatibility approach and versioning scheme that supports cross-version compatibility in maximum number of cases.
 * Minimize the need for consumer intelligence by excluding concepts like overloading, type coercion, implicit casting, field name handling, etc. (Note: this is weak and should be better stated.)
-* Decomposability/severability: A particular producer or consumer should be able to produce or consume only a subset of the specification and interact well with any other CommonPlan system as long the specific operations requested fit within the subset of specification supported by the counter system.
+* Decomposability/severability: A particular producer or consumer should be able to produce or consume only a subset of the specification and interact well with any other Substrait system as long the specific operations requested fit within the subset of specification supported by the counter system.